rizaldevs/cybermod/docs/cybermod/listen/chat.md

 ### *class* cybermod.listen.Chat

-Bases: `pyrogram.types.user_and_chats.chat.Chat`
+Bases: `cybergram.types.user_and_chats.chat.Chat`

-The `cybermod.listen.Chat` class is an extension of the `pyrogram.types.user_and_chats.chat.Chat` class.
+The `cybermod.listen.Chat` class is an extension of the `cybergram.types.user_and_chats.chat.Chat` class.
 It provides additional methods for working with chats with cybermod.

 ### *bound method* listen(*args, **kwargs):